JonasMoss/univariateML/README.md

 ## Installation

-From inside `R`, use the following command:
+Use the following command from inside `R`:

 ``` r
 # install.packages("devtools")